HL7/fhir-mdi-ig/input/pagecontent/best_practices.md

 * MIME-type for FHIR resources is application/fhir+xml or application/fhir+json.
 This must be specified for Content-Type in the HTTP header.
 * application/x-www-form-urlencoded can be used for POST search requests if HTTP Form is used.

-An MDI-based Search API enables MDI CMS to search EDRS for decedent cases.
+An MDI-based Search API enables an MDI CMS to search an EDRS server for decedent cases, and vice versa.
 This is an idempotent operation (i.e., it has no additional effect if it is called more than once with the same input parameters).
-Both POST and GET can be used with the following endpoint URL pattern:
+At a minimum, both POST and GET should be allowed with the following endpoint URL pattern:
 * POST [base]/Composition/$mdi-documents
 * GET [base]/Composition/$mdi-documents?name=value&…

-***Table: Summary of MDI Search Parameter Definitions***
+***Table: Summary of Minimum MDI Search Parameter Definitions***

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;}